SeisSol/SeisSol/Documentation/dynamic-rupture.rst

   \end{aligned}.

-Note that between commits b014d1180d53a5231e92bb5062a45711fea9aade (merging #306) of March 17th, 2021, and v1.1.0, the state variable was enforced positive in this friction law.
+Note that from the merge of pull request `#306 <https://github.com/SeisSol/SeisSol/pull/306>`__ of March 17th, 2021 to the merge of pull request `#752 <https://github.com/SeisSol/SeisSol/pull/752>`__ of December 8th, 2022, the state variable was enforced positive in this friction law.
-We wanted to avoid the state variable getting negative because of Gibbs effects when projecting the state increment onto the modal basis functions (resampling matrix).
+This enforcement aimed at avoiding the state variable getting negative because of Gibbs effects when projecting the state increment onto the modal basis functions (resampling matrix).
 Since then, we realized that the state variable can get negative due to other factors, and, therefore, reverted this change.

 Thermal Pressurization